spa5603/OpsMgr.GenericServiceMonitoring/README.md

    __ServiceA;HostA,HostB;none__

     ServiceA is monitored for HostA and HostB.
-There is no exclusion.
+There is no (none) exclusion.

   __ServiceB;*;none__

     ServiceB is monitored on every Host.
-There is no exclusion.
+There is no (none) exclusion.

   __Service*;*;HostB__

     Service*(wildcard) is monitored on every Host and excluded for HostB.

-##### 2. Start Sevice Ingest Task
+### 3. Start Sevice Ingest Task

-   __Execute Task__

-   1. The Task which starts the CSV ingestion process in found at the "Management Server View".
-Select the MS on which the CSV is             located and execute the Task.
-(Views -> State View Management Server)
+   1. The Task which starts the CSV ingestion process is found at the "Management Server View".
+Select the management server on which the CSV is located and execute the Task.
+(Example at Views -> State View Management Server)
    2. Click "Override" to enter the path to the CSV.

   ![alt text](https://github.com/spa5603/OpsMgr.GenericServiceMonitoring/blob/master/Graphics/RunTask.jpg)